2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 It is simply **a Telegram group in which different "topics "** are integrated.
 Thus, an **"Important Information "** topic can be created, in which only important information and information associated with upcoming events/meetings will be posted.

-A **"General "** topic can also be set, where all members could discuss.
+A **"General"** topic can also be set, where all members could discuss.

 Finally, **specific topics** (such as mining, project development, and upcoming conferences) can be added.